nvladimus/kekse/README.md

 # kekse
-PyQt interface for quick building of instrument control software, with optional GUI frontend.
+PyQt interface for quick building of instrument control software, with GUI frontend.
 Implied to be as simple as keks :cookie:

 Design principles:
-* Each device has 1 module: 1 file, 1 main class, 1 (optional) GUI window.
+* each device has 1 module: 1 file, 1 main class, 1 GUI window.
+* minimum external dependencies, clear code
-* Modules are independent from each other and self-contained, similar to LabView virtual instruments.
-Each module can be run on it's own, or envoked from a higher-level code (eg. from `gui_demo.py`)
+* modules are independent from each other and self-contained, similar to LabView virtual instruments.
-* GUI is minimal but extendable, abstracted via `widget.py` (PyQt5).
+* GUI is minimal but easy to build and extend, can be turned on/off
+* widget labels in the GUI are actual widget names in the code, so you know exactly how to access anything you see in the GUI.
+* a module can be run on it's own (from command line), or envoked from a higher-level python code

 ### Installation
-The code requires Python 3.6 and a few other libraries:
+The current code requires Python 3.6 and a few other libraries:

 ```
 pip install PyQt5